 An indemnity for breach of some or all of the agreement may appear unnecessary because a breaching party can almost always be sued for the direct loss under contract theory.
 However, parties commonly include an indemnity for breach as a way to:

-- Change (usually extend) the indemnified party's right to recover damages, particularly regarding legal costs and expenses. - Recover loss suffered as a result of third-party claims that result from the breach.
+- Change (usually extend) the indemnified party's right to recover damages, particularly regarding legal costs and expenses. - Recover loss suffered resulting from third-party claims.

 Indemnity based on breach of the agreement can be limited by: